 Your motorcycle likewise needs to warm up a bit before hitting the street.
-Many of the people around AMSOIL love anything to do with an engine, including motorcycles.
-So to get the technical details explaining why, I consulted a few of our resident bikers.
+Many folks at AMSOIL are avid bikers.
+So, to get the technical details explaining why, I consulted a few of them.

 To wrap it up, warm up your bike for at least a minute before heading out.
 Just use the time to buckle your helmet, slip your gloves on or finish other preparations.
 That way you’re not wasting time – and you’re likely saving your engine from wear.

 Originally published May 3, 2018.